codereviewchat/blog/_posts/2019-06-27-code-reviews-and-your-company-goal.markdown

 Even if you have an amazing QA team that makes sure that bugs don't get deployed to production, there is still the value of finding bugs during the code review process.
 Fixing the bug found during code review will be much easier and quicker as it will require fewer people to be involved.
 You might not even need a Jira ticket for it!
 This will increase your turnaround time and make sure users get your new feature sooner.
 Quick turnaround time adds value to your company.

-Finding bugs is extremely important, but as a reviewer you also shouldn't spend hours reviewing the code and trying out every edge case by hand.
+Finding bugs is extremely important, but as a reviewer, you also shouldn't spend hours reviewing the code and trying out every edge case by hand.
 Instead, what you should do is focus on finding bugs when reading through the code as opposed to focusing on styling issues.

 Take special care when you see branches in the code path, ask yourself if both branches are covered by tests.
-Also pay attention if the author forgot to handle an error case.
+Also, pay attention if the author forgot to handle an error case.
 When you see something that you think _might_ cause a bug, ask the author to write a test to cover that edge case.

 According to the company's goal, finding bugs early at the very least allows us to fix defects sooner, allowing us to deploy the new feature to the customers faster.
 It also helps make sure you don't slip a bug through the cracks and push it to production where it might annoy your users.
 From this perspective, finding a bug during the code review process is probably the most productive thing that you can do for your company.

 ## 2. Share knowledge with the team

 Every code review is a chance to learn something new.
 Both for the author of the code and for the reviewers.
-As a reviewer you can learn how other people on your team solve problems.
-As the author you get feedback on your work which is crucial for self improvement.
+As a reviewer, you can learn how other people on your team solve problems.
+As the author, you get feedback on your work which is crucial for self-improvement.

 How does sharing knowledge help the goal of your company?
 It does very little to impact the users directly so this aspect of code reviews is in my opinion not as important as the one described in the previous chapter.

 But sharing knowledge still helps your company as it reduces the bus factor - the measurement of the risk resulting from information and capabilities not being shared among team members.
-It also integrates learning and self improvement into your engineering process which is crucial for your company to grow.
+It also integrates learning and self-improvement into your engineering process which is crucial for your company to grow.

 So make sure you look for ways to share knowledge when doing code reviews, but only after you are sure that you can't find any defects with the code.

-## 3. Increase sense of mutual responsibility
+## 3. Increase a sense of mutual responsibility

 Your whole team needs to own their code collectivity.
 If a single person is responsible for a part of the system it's a risk for your business as that person will be the bottleneck for every new feature that touches that part of the system.
 Bottlenecks like this can bring your feature velocity to a standstill, so it's always a good idea to see if you can reduce them.